All Episodes

 The president is inching higher and higher up.

-Uh and these people pay attention to politics.
+And these people pay attention to politics.

-His numbers are are the highest they've been.
+His numbers are the highest they've been.

 I want to make one other note.

-We've got a major crisis going on with this coronavirus, which the president handled, I thought very well from the beginning.
+We've got a major crisis going on with this coronavirus, which the president handled, I thought, very well from the beginning.

-It's like the Democrats are playing to a to small little demographic groups, and they don't have a common theme that unites the called identity politics, Matt.
+It's like the Democrats are playing to small little demographic groups, and they don't have a common theme that unites the colonial colonies.

 You can break it down to one thing.